microsoft/napajs/examples/tutorial/recursive-fibonacci/README.md

 Recursion is supported on a single thread by JavaScript language, how if we want to involve multiple JavaScript threads to collaborate on a task?
 Since recursion will block caller until callee returns, dispatching recursive tasks to other threads will soon block all threads, which leads to deadlock.
 This example demonstrates recursive dispatching using [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), that is, current thread will continue to serve other tasks while its sub-tasks are pending, and resume work once sub-tasks complete.

-Please note that this example is to demostrate the programming paradigm, while itself is *NOT* performance efficient, since each worker does too little CPU operation (simply '+') and major overhead is on communication.
+Please note that this example is to demonstrate the programming paradigm, while itself is *NOT* performance efficient, since each worker does too little CPU operation (simply '+') and major overhead is on communication.

 ## How to run
 1. Go to directory of "examples/tutorial/recursive-fibonacci"